virtualcitySYSTEMS/map-ui/MIGRATION_V6.md

   - Removed prop `setConfigOnCancel`.
 Explicitly add a `@cancel` event listener, if required.
 - The `title` property for pluin editors has moved from `PluginConfigEditorComponent` to the `PluginConfigEditor`.
 - Plugins which provide editors can no longer return promises from `getConfig` or `setConfig`.
+- Use newly introduced `useComponentId()` helper to generate unique html ids for inputs with labels.

 # Extended Theming